 - Chicken – I like to use chicken thighs here because they don’t dry out as easily as chicken breasts in a stir fry.

 - Green onions – Both the white and green parts are used in this stir fry.
 The white ends go in early and the green goes in at the end.

 - Broccoli – is my main green veggie here, but asparagus, snow peas, or bok choy all work here.
-(Although bok choy cooks really fast, so add it in towards the end if you use it.)
+(Although bok choy cooks really fast, add it in towards the end if you use it.)

-- Water chesnuts – add lots of fun crunch to this stir fry and have been traditional in any cashew chicken I’ve ever ordered in a restaurant.
+- Water chestnuts – add lots of fun crunch to this stir fry and have been traditional in any cashew chicken I’ve ever ordered in a restaurant.
 You can usually find them in your ordinary supermarket.
 They’re in the oriental section of our grocery store.